 January 24 is National Peanut Butter Day.
 This sticky and delicious food is so loved that it is given its own national day.

-Keep reading for some interesting peanut butter facts, and the history of this delicious food.
+Keep reading for some fun ways to celebrate this national day, interesting peanut butter facts, and learn the history of this delicious food.

 There’s also a recipe at the bottom for soft and chewy peanut butter cookies that’s delicious.
 Try making the cookies yourself to celebrate this day!